androidand/tengil/README.md

 **Why this matters**:
 - ✅ Upstream maintains compose (not you)
 - ✅ Tengil adds ZFS optimization (what compose can't do)
-- ✅ 75% less YAML to write
+- ✅ Minimal YAML to write
 - ✅ Works with any Docker Compose app

 ---